 Why do you use Wikipedia on some reviews?

 Short answer is it saves time when locating the background of a source.
 For example, where they are located, when they were established and who owns it, etc?.
 It also is a stepping stone to credible links that may help with the research.
 Wikipedia is “not” used in any way to determine a sources rating.
 Ratings are determined by reading articles and calculating a score using our methodology.
 Further, we also use Politifact, Fact Check, Snopes and other credible fact checking sites to help determine factual reporting.

 Are your ratings objective?

 All sources are rated objectively using our methodology which calculates a score.
 However, every source on this website has been reviewed by a human being, who certainly does have bias.
 This means that a different reviewer using our methodology may come up with a slightly different score.
 Our testing has concluded that people from different political affiliations have similar scores once they understand how to apply the methodology.
 So, the answer is ratings are somewhat subjective.

 Why do you have more Right Wing sources listed?

 The first 500 or so sources reviewed were picked by the reviewers and were mostly balanced.
-The last 1000 sources added have been submitted by users.
+The last 1500+ sources added have been submitted by users.
 We have found that right wing sites are submitted for review more.
 Significantly more!
 We review what we get.
 We would love to have more left wing sites submitted for review to provide more balance.
 Further, prior to and after the election of 2016 there was an explosion of fake right wing websites, many of which originate in the country of Macedonia.
 We have added several hundred of these sites to our questionable list, which leads to far more right wing sites being listed at this time.